EvanHahn/evanhahn-dot-com/content/pages/projects.md

 ## Jobs

-I currently work at [Signal](https://signal.org/), primarily on our Desktop team.
-I've worked on many things including an [encrypted group calling feature](https://signal.org/blog/group-calls/).
-You can browse [all of my commits](https://github.com/signalapp/Signal-Desktop/commits?author=EvanHahn-Signal).
+I currently work at [Signal](https://signal.org/).
+I currently work on the iOS app, but used to work on the Desktop team.
+I've worked on many things including an [encrypted group calling feature](https://signal.org/blog/group-calls/), a [privacy-preserving donations feature](https://signal.org/blog/become-a-signal-sustainer/), and much more.

 I had two full-time jobs before this: